1Tolv2/storyblok-next-app/README.md

 ## Deploy
+This project deploys the front end to Vercel through github automatically when you push to a branch.

+### **How To**
 To deploy updates to production create a pull request in Github from development to main.
-The merge will be verified

-This project deploys the front end to Vercel through github automatically when you push to a branch.
+In the pull request a check is made to see if the deploy is successful before allowing to merge in to production.

+### **Difference Between Production and Development Deploys**

-The production branch in Vercel deploys with the public access token, so it will only display published pages.
-The preview branch deploys with the preview access token and will display draft unpublished pages.
+The production deployment in Vercel deploys with the **public access token**, so it will only display published content.
+The preview deployment deploys with the **preview access token** and will display unpublished content.

-During development if you wish to see only the published content you can open the page file, example `pages/index.js`, then uncomment the `version: "draft"` line and the url will fetch with the parameter. *The draft version can't be accessed by the public token*
+During development if you wish to see only the published content you can open the page file, for example `pages/index.js`, then uncomment the `version: "draft"`-line and the url will fetch with that parameter. *The draft version of the site can't be accessed by the public token*

 ```js
   let sbParams = {